 The picturesque medieval city of Bruges (Dutch name: Brugge), Belgium is a popular choice for day-trippers from the Netherlands, and is just a few hours journey from Amsterdam.
-Find out how to travel between the two cities.
+There are several ways to travel between the two cities.

 Amsterdam to Bruges by Train

 Amsterdam to Bruges by Bus

 International coach is the most affordable option for travel between Amsterdam and Bruges.
-At five hours, the bus may take a full two hours more than the train, but is considerably cheaper; Eurolines, the only company to serve this route (at the time of publication), offers fares each way.
+At five hours, the bus may take a full two hours more than the train, but is considerably cheaper; Eurolines offers fares each way.
 (Note that coach fares are also apt to rise as the departure date draws closer.)
-Be aware that the Eurolines Amsterdam stop is situated outside of Amsterdam Amstel Station, some 10 minutes by train from Amsterdam Central Station; the Bruges stop is conveniently located in front of the city station, at Busstation De Lijn on Stationsplein.
+The Eurolines Amsterdam stop is situated outside of Amsterdam Amstel Station, some 10 minutes by train from Amsterdam Central Station; the Bruges stop is conveniently located in front of the city station, at Busstation De Lijn on Stationsplein.
+Eurolines allows a carry-on bag and two suitcases that can be stowed underneath the bus with each ticket.

 Amsterdam to Bruges by Car